 Things to Consider When Choosing a VPN Service

-For us, we knew that we would need to use VPN everyday.
+For us, we knew that we would need to use a VPN every day.
 Beyond that, we wanted a fast and secure connection.
 We also wanted to be able to connect multiple devices — because there are two of us, and we use our computers, phones, and iPad regularly.

 Most VPN companies offer different plans at differing price points, so you can pick and choose the level & features that work best for you.
 Some options are monthly services, while others are yearly subscriptions.